TomasHubelbauer/onewheel-web-bluetooth/README.md

 The unlock mechanism works, but the periodical "reminder" to the board that we are still unlocked fails.
 I have not been able to pin down why that might be.

+The UWP-Onewheel project mentioned below doesn't have this issue.
+I need to adjust it to output some logging and then check android-ponewheel as well and adjust _that_ to output more logging and then compare both with what's happening in my implementation.
+I have some garbage coming in on the serial read UART which I don't think I should be seeing and maybe there are problems with unsubscribing from it (and writing to the UART serial write which cause the remind signal to get ignored).

 ## Related Projects